Trump’s Missile Attack On Syria: What Possible Consequences Lie Ahead For The United States?

 Less than an hour later, the missiles had been launched.

-Russia had no immediate reaction to the attack on Syria on Thursday evening, but many are calling for them to turn their back on the Assad regime and quit supporting it.
-Again, there were Russian soldiers on the base which was targeted by the U.S. even though Russia was aware of the attack before it took place.
+Russia had no immediate reaction to the attack on Syria on Thursday evening, but many are calling for the nation to turn their back on the Assad regime and quit supporting it.
+Again, there were Russian soldiers on the base which was targeted by the U.S., even though Russia was aware of the attack before it took place.

-According to the USA Today, Trump appears to believe that Syria is going to do nothing in retaliation for the missile attacks and neither will Iran or Russia.
-Military planners for the U.S. took “precautions” before this attack to make sure that no people were targeted and that the bombing did no bring the country into another major war.
+According to the USA Today, Trump appears to believe that Syria is going to do nothing in retaliation for the missile attacks, and neither will Iran or Russia.
+Military planners for the U.S. took “precautions” before this attack to make sure that no people were targeted and that the bombing did not bring the country into another major war.

-Syrian President Bashar al-Assad is said to have fired the banned weapons which left almost 100 people dead in the chemical weapons attack.
-President Donald Trump’s decision to fire the near five dozen Tomahawk missiles on Syrian could bring about serious negative consequences for the United States, but it was a risk he was willing to take.
+Syrian President Bashar al-Assad is said to have fired the banned weapons, which left almost 100 people dead, in the chemical weapons attack.
+President Donald Trump’s decision to fire the near five dozen Tomahawk missiles on Syria could bring about serious negative consequences for the United States, but it was a risk that he was willing to take.
 It is hard to know if Hillary Clinton would have made the same decision now, but in the past, she believed more action should have come against Assad.

 [Featured Image by Mark Wilson/Getty Images]